ICHEC-learn/intro-to-linux/_episodes/01-introducing-linux.md

 Here, the `-l` gives a full list of the properties of a directory that you are in, and the `--all` shows hidden files.
 Hidden files themselves are important, and we will come back to them later.

+You may also notice that there are spaces between each flag and command, this is because whitespace is essential in Linux.
+Without whitespace, the shell does not know what you are doing and will throw an error.

 Some commands however cannot work by themselves and flags alone.
 What if you wanted to copy a file from one place to another?
 Additional arguments are needed.
 With our `ls` command, we can also introduce an argument as well as all the